wavefrontHQ/docs/pages/doc/proxies_histograms.md

 * source
 * optional point tag keys and values

+### Option 2: Convert Metrics to Histogram by Using Histogram Proxy Port

-You can also send the histogram data to one of the histogram proxy ports in [Wavefront data format](wavefront_data_format.html).
-For this example, we use the hour port (40002).
-You have to send each point separately and include a timestamp, and all points have to arrive within the hour.
-For example, if you sent a point in the range 3:00-3:59 with !H, it shows at 3:00 with an `hs()` query.
+You can send the data in [Wavefront data format](wavefront_data_format.html) to one of the histogram proxy ports (for this example, we use the hour port, 40002).
+Here are the requirements:
+* You have to send each point separately and include a timestamp
+* All points have to arrive within the time interval (in this example, within the hour).

 ```
 my.metric 10 <t1> <source>